 This is also working for other airlines as well, just use a gift card or travel credit along with your credit card for partial payment on a ticket to get an airline fee reimbursed!

-Aside from partial payments for tickets and tickets under $99, these other charges also have been reported to count for airline fee credit:
+Aside from partial payments for tickets, these other charges also have been reported to count for airline fee credit: